| Tips for

 1. Job One: Help students get organized as the school year begins!

 Students are naturally excited as the year begins, so tap that enthusiasm and show them that staying organized will help them succeed in school and in life.
 The practice they get keeping their history class materials neatly organized builds this vital skill every day.

-Download and make copies of the supply list handout (click here for PDF file) to show students how to set up their history class binder with dividers and tabs.
+Download and make copies of the supply list handout (click here for PDF file - print it "actual size") to show students how to set up their history class binder with dividers and tabs.
 Each new unit packet will go in the New section, and the completed unit will be moved to the Old section.
 The States and Regions Map, the Twenty Cities Map, and the World Map (see the Appendix of your binder with the master pages) go in the Maps section.
 If students have projects to work on, they go in the Other section.
 Some lined notebook paper should go in the Paper section.